ferrance/dizave42/readme.md

 The parentheses keys are duplicated under the index and middle fingers of the right hand.
 I have found this easy and useful in many cases where I am entering numbers (for example, when entering a phone number with area code).

-The number layer also has the ability to configure the keyboard.
-In the upper left, the top two keys are used to change the default layer go either QWERTY (df(0)) or COLEMAK (df(1)).

 Double tap the bracket keys to get curly braces.